Closing your company - video transcript

 To close your company, you can apply for voluntary deregistration online.
 When the company is deregistered, you are removed from your officeholder obligations.

-You should apply for deregistration at least two weeks before your annual review date.
+You should apply for deregistration at least two weeks before your annual review fee is due.
 You can check your review date by searching our register.

 This gives us enough time to process your application before your annual review fee is due.